-Request can be made by any person in form 6 along with the fees and mentioning registration number of the design for which information is required.
+Requests can be made by any person in form 6 along with the fees and mentioning the registration number of the design for which information is required.

 When the registration number is not known:

-Request can be made by any person in form 7 along with information in his possession.
-Based on such information, controller causes search to be made in class indicated therein as much as possible.
+Requests can be made by any person in form 7 along with information in his possession.
+Based on such information, the controller causes a search to be made in the class indicated therein as much as possible.
 Where Form 7 is accompanied by a representation or specimen of the design, such representation or specimen is to be furnished in duplicate.

 - What are the criteria for Design Registration?

 Not been disclosed to the public anywhere by publication in tangible form or by use or in any other way prior to the filing date, or where applicable, the priority date of the application for registration.

 Be significantly distinguishable from known designs or combinations of known designs.

 Not comprise or contain scandalous or obscene matter.

 Not be a mere mechanical contrivance.